AvioSE'25, February, 25, 2025, Karlsruhe, Germany

 Program

 The workshop is an all-day event.
 It is a mini-conference giving space to the authors of the accepted papers to present their work.
 Moreover, invited experts give insights on important avionics topics in keynote presentations.
 Last, a panel session with experts is organized for exchanging experiences and fostering the network.
 The workshop language is English.
-The program is compiled after the acceptance of contributions.
+The preliminary program can be found below.

 Committee

-To contact the organizers, send an email to Marina Reich: marina.reich[AT]airbus.com.
+To contact the organizers, send an email to Andreas Schweiger: andreas.schweiger[at]airbus.com.

 Workshop chairs